top of page

 Blooming Grove Fire Anniversary - April 13, 14, 15.
 Burn Ban & Fire Caution in Effect with 80's Plus Temps.

-While April 2023 was an extraordinary fire emergency for residents around Round Hill mountain and the valley at the edge of it, it is also a reminder of the great respect we have, and must have for our brave first responders, numerous of our outstanding local Fire Departments some of which spent both days and nights fighting the scattering blazes for three days, others who came from Orange County Fire & Emergency Services, and also from New York State Rangers, as well as the tremendous burden of oversight handled during that time by Supervisor Jeroloman and other town officials Mt.
+April 15, 2026 - While April 2023 was an extraordinary fire emergency for residents around Round Hill Mountain and the valley beneath, it is also a reminder of the great respect we have, and must have for our brave first responders, our outstanding local Fire Departments some of which spent both days and nights fighting the scattering blazes for three days, others who came from Orange County Fire & Emergency Services, and also from New York State Rangers, as well as the tremendous burden of oversight handled during that time by Supervisor Jeroloman and other town and county officials Mt.
 Lodge Ladies Auxiliary was also at the scene providing food and other necessities for the hundreds of workers arriving and departing daily.

-Heavy smoke came down the hillsides and entered farmland, yards,
+Heavy smoke came down the hillsides and entered farmland, home yards,

 Smoldering residue re-ignited numerous times, requiring fire guards to oversee and report new outbreaks that continued for 3 full days.
 In this image you can see several smull smoke clouds in the forest halfway between my house (three and a half miles away) and the Mountain.